 Forest elephants have tusks that are straight and point downward, unlike the savanna elephants who have curved tusks.
 All savannah and forest elephants, male and female, can have tusks – whereas only some male Asian elephants have tusks.
 About 50% of female Asian elephants and a small percentage of males have small tusk-like teeth known as tushes (which have no pulp inside).

-There is even a difference between the amount of nails on each of the three species feet:
+There is even a difference between the number of nails on each of the three species feet:

 • African savanna elephant: 4 nails on front feet, 3 on back feet